metosin/compojure-api/README.md

 - wrapping your web app in a `compojure.api.core/defapi` (or `compojure.api.routes/with-routes`) macro.
 This initializes an empty route tree to your namespace.
 - wrapping your web apis in a `swaggered` -route macro on to the root level of your web app.
-  - uses macro-peeling & source linking to reconstruct the route tree from route macros at macro-expansion time (~no runtime penanty)
+  - uses macro-peeling & source linking to reconstruct the route tree from route macros at macro-expansion time (~no runtime penalty)
   - if you intend to split your routes behind multiple Vars via `defroutes`, use `defroutes*` instead so that their routes get also collected.
 - mounting `compojure.api.swagger/swagger-docs` to publish the collected routes.
 - **optionally** mounting `compojure.api.swagger/swagger-ui` to add the [Swagger-UI](https://github.com/wordnik/swagger-ui) to the web app